-A Preview of the PGWA Summer Field Conference
+Caving Overburden at the PGWA 2014 Summer Field Conference

 By Todd Giddings, Ph.D., P.G., Education Committee Chairman

-Each year, for the past 12 years, the Pennsylvania Ground Water Association has held one-day, totally outdoor, summer field conferences that have had live demonstrations of drilling, casing, grouting, yield development, test pumping, hydrofracturing, and well decommissioning.
+Each year, for the past twelve years, the Pennsylvania Ground Water Association has held one-day, totally outdoor, summer field conferences that have had live demonstrations of water-well and geothermal borehole drilling, casing, grouting, development, test pumping, hydrofracturing, and decommissioning.

-This Why attend these demonstrations?
-This Summer Field Conference program will demonstrate live procedures that you may only have read about in text books.
-By direct observation of these demonstrations, you will gain a much better understanding of the procedures.
-As each step in the Stiff-Foam air-rotary drilling is undertaken, it will be explained step-by-step, and there is always an opportunity for questions.
-There will also be tabletop product displays and large equipment displays at the 2014 Summer Field Conference.
+Why attend these demonstrations?
+This Summer Field Conference will demonstrate Stiff-Foam drilling technology that you may only have read about.
+By direct observation of this Stiff-Foam drilling demonstration, you will gain a much better understanding of how it works.
+As the Stiff-Foam drilling progresses, it will be explained step-by-step, and there will always be an opportunity for questions.
+There will also be a demonstration of a BubbleBuster unit that uses compressed air to turn the persistent bubble foam-cake into a slurry.
+There will also be tabletop displays and large equipment displays.

-For hotel information and a location map with driving directions, check back soon.
+For a location map with driving directions, click this link.

-To print a registration form for the Summer Field Conference and Trade Show, check back soon.
+To print a PAID registration form for the Summer Field Conference and Trade Show, click this link.

-For a Trade Show exhibitor display table registration form, check back soon.
+For a Trade Show exhibitor display table registration form, click this link.

-To print this page, click on the printer icon at the top right.
+To print this page, click on the printer icon at the top right of this page.